 Site Allocation Policy Proposed Site 17: 330-336 Brixton Road SW9 Access to open space and nature conservation Development should address existing open space deficiency and access to nature deficiency by meeting the requirements of Local Plan Policy EN1(d).
+Biodiversity Development should address biodiversity in accordance with Local Plan Policy EN1(c).
+A Biodiversity Net Gain of at least 10% will be expected.
 Urban greening and trees Soft landscaping should be incorporated on the Brixton Road frontage that will enhance the visual attractiveness of the site and provide a SuDS function.
 The Urban Greening Factor (UGF) target score is 0.4 for predominately residential schemes and 0.3 for predominately commercial schemes as set out in London Plan policy and guidance.